 Oily silver fish high in omega 3 oil.
 Herring can grilled, smoked (kippers) or baked and is very good for you!

 Herring is rarely targetted by Cornish boats.
-The latest scientific data (June 2020) shows that herring stocks in the Celtic sea are currently low and are being over fished (though this is being carried out by boats from outside Cornwall).
+The latest scientific data (June 2020) shows that herring stocks in the Celtic sea are currently very low and are being over fished (though this is being carried out by boats from outside Cornwall).
 Herring landed to Cornwall are caught by gill netters, driftnetters and by ring netting, mainly from the south coast.
 Fishing methods used have no or little impact on the seabed and are currently managed at an appropriate level.
 In the Celtic sea the majority of the catch is made by the Irish fishing fleet who are operating under a long term management plan since 2011 and a rebuilding plan has been in place since 2009, however the latest ICES report shows that stocks are very low and this species gets a default rating of 5 due to advice from ICES that there should be a zero catch in 2022.
 Little is known about stocks in the Western Channel.

 41 tonnes of herring were landed to Cornish ports in 2021 with a value of £21.8k (MMO data).

 Drift nets are similar to gill nets but they are not fixed to the seabed and are hung in mid water to create a wall of net aimed to catch mid water fish species.Learn more

 Herring are occasionally caught by handliners, but due to the fact that this stock is overfished it has a default rating of 5Learn more